 The Certificate in Pain Management is an educational initiative offered by the Train Pain Academy NPO with the goal of improving the knowledge and skills of healthcare professionals managing patients in their clinical practice.
 Candidates will graduate once they have completed 6 modules in a period of 3 years and passed all the voluntary exams.
 The modules are 2 day courses offered by experts in their fields.
 Modules 1, 2, 3, and 6 are compulsory modules with modules 4 and 5 being electives.
-The modules are presented around the country and do not have to be completed in strict order, though it is highly recommended that Module 1 “Foundations of Pain” is completed first.
+The modules are presented around the country and do not have to be completed in strict order, though it is highly recommended that Module 1 “Principles of Pain” is completed first.

-Module 1: Foundations of Pain *Previously known as Principles of Pain
+Module 1: Principles of Pain

 Presenters: Beverley Bolton (MSc Med Pain Management) and Romy Parker (PhD)